sscivier/gp-prob-earthquake-shaking/README.md

 ## Contributing, questions, and issues

-If you would like to contribute to this work, have questions, or encounter any issues with the code, please get in touch (link temporarily removed).
+If you would like to contribute to this work, have questions, or encounter any issues with the code, please [get in touch](mailto:sam.scivier@earth.ox.ac.uk).

 ## References and Acknowledgements